-This ledger pertains to the income earned by the company either from the main business of the entity or from other sources.
-This includes income from sales, interest, discount received, dividend, investment (Capital Gains).
+This ledger pertains to the income earned by the company either from the entity’s main business or other sources.
+This includes income from sales, interest, discount received, dividends, and investment (Capital Gains).

-This ledger pertains to all expenses incurred by the entity for the business operation it may be direct expenses or indirect expenses.
-Direct expenses include a purchase account where the cost of raw material has been posted and indirect expenses include day-to-day operational expenses like rent, electricity, maintenance & other utility expenses.
+This ledger pertains to all expenses incurred by the entity for the business operation.
+It may be direct expenses or indirect expenses.
+Direct expenses include a purchase account where the cost of raw materials has been posted and indirect expenses include day-to-day operational expenses like rent, electricity, maintenance & other utility expenses.

 Benefits of General Ledger Accounting

-- It helps in the preparation of trial balance which is an essential requirement for the preparation of the financial statements.
+- It helps prepare trial balances, an essential requirement for preparing financial statements.

-- This is prepared by using the double-entry method of accounting, therefore, chances of mistakes are very minimum.
+- This is prepared by using the double-entry method of accounting.
+Therefore, the chances of mistakes are very minimum.

-- In General ledger accounting, all the transactions are recorded in separate heads this helps in analysis and comparison with last year and accordingly, measures can be taken for the future.
+- In General ledger accounting, all the transactions are recorded in separate heads.
+This helps in analysis and comparison with last year; accordingly, measures can be taken for the future.

-- This also helps in preparing accounting ratio and ration analysis.
+- This also helps in preparing accounting ratios and ratio analysis.

-- With the help of a general ledger amount receivable from debtors and the amount payable to creditors can be ascertained at any point in time.
+- With the help of a general ledger amount receivable from debtors, the amount payable to creditors can be ascertained at any time.

-Step 1: Since General Ledger works on a double-entry accounting system, therefore, first needs to post a journal entries for every transaction.
+Step 1: Since General Ledger works on a double-entry accounting system, it must first post journal entries for every transaction.

-- If assets will increase then assets will be debited similarly if assets will decrease then it will be credited
+- If assets increase, then assets will be debited similarly; if assets decrease, then they will be credited

-- If liability will increase then it will be credited and if liability will decrease then it will be debited.
+- If liability increases, it will be credited; if it decreases, it will be debited.

-- The capital account always have a credit balance
+- The capital account always has a credit balance

-Step 3: For every transaction, two accounts will be affected like for sales one revenue account and another one will be cash/bank account.
+Step 3: For every transaction, two accounts will be affected for sales one revenue account and another cash/bank account.

 Step 4: Similarly, all the transactions will be posted in the above manner over the period.

-Step 5: At the end of the year balance of all the ledger will be transferred to the trial balance and all the ledger will be closed.
+Step 5: At the end of the year, the ledger balance will be transferred to the trial balance, and all the ledgers will be closed.

 Step 6: After transferring all the ledger balance into the trial balance, the total debit balance of the trial balance will be equal to the total credit balance

-Step 7: If there is a difference between debit balance and credit balance then there must be mistakes that happened during balance transfer from ledger to trial balance or there is an error in a posting journal entry in the general ledger.
+Step 7: If there is a difference between the debit balance and credit balance, there must be mistakes during the balance transfer from the ledger to the trial balance, or there is an error in a posting journal entry in the general ledger.